techniq/layerchart/docs/src/content/components/Raster.md

 :example{ name="with-contour-overlay" showCode }

+## US water vapor

+Clip a global water-vapor raster to the U.S. boundary and overlay isolines on top of the projected map.

+:example{ name="us-water-vapor" showCode }

 ## Sampled function

 When no data is provided, the raster mark evaluates a continuous function _f_(_x_,_y_) at each pixel.
 Here, `sin(x) * cos(y)` is colored with a diverging scale.